aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-use-gridjs-client-api/_index.md

 	imageAddByUrlActionUrl: the add image from URL action  URL in the server side controller
 	imageCopyActionUrl: the copy image action  URL in the server side controller
-	zindex: the minimum zindex of the image in the canvas loadingGif (optional): the loading gif url when loading the image/shape .it is optional,the default value is:content/img/updating.gif for example:
+	zindex: the minimum zindex of the image in the canvas
+	loadingGif: the loading gif url when loading the image/shape .it is optional,the default value is:content/img/updating.gif for example:
             const imageurl = "/GridJs2/imageurl";
             const imageuploadurl1 = "/GridJs2/AddImage";